Preparing Your Child for the New School Year

 If the building is open, by all means walk in together to check it out.
 If you’re allowed to poke your head in the library, peer into a classroom or two, and use the bathroom (important in making her feel more secure there) you’ve hit the jackpot.
 You may not get much further than the office, where you can explain that your child will be starting school in the fall and wanted to see what the school was like, and introduce her to the front office staff.
 Either way, the more your child sees of the school, the less she’ll fret with fear of the unknown, and the more comfortable she’ll feel on the first day.

 Many schools let new students, especially in the younger grades, come to school for an orientation session before school begins.
 If the school doesn’t have such a program, ask if you and your child can come by to meet the new teacher for a few minutes a day or so before school starts.
 Teachers are busy preparing their rooms and materials at that time, but any experienced teacher is happy to take a few minutes to meet a new student and make him feel comfortable, since she knows that helps her students settle into the school year.

 All kids need to feel connected to their teacher to feel comfortable in the classroom.
 Until they do, they are not ready to learn.
 Experienced teachers know this, and “collect” their students emotionally at the start of the school year.
 Obviously, if you can arrange for your child to meet the teacher in advance, by all means do so.
 But there are lots of ways to help your child feel like he knows even a teacher he’s never met.

 If you notice in the first week of school that your child doesn’t seem to have connected with his teacher, don’t hesitate to immediately contact her.
 Just explain that your child was excited before school started but doesn’t seem to have settled in yet.
 You’re hoping that the teacher can make a special effort to reach out to him so he connects with her and feels at home.
 Virtually all teachers understand this issue and will pay extra attention to your child during that first week if you make a nice request.
 My own daughter cried every day at the start of fourth grade until I had a conversation with the teacher; a week later she loved him and couldn’t wait to go to school in the morning.

 Kids are always nervous about their new teacher, but if they know any of the other kids, they’ll feel more at ease.
 If you’re new in town, make a special effort to meet other kids in the neighborhood.
 Often schools are willing to introduce new families to each other, allowing kids to connect with other new students in the weeks before school starts.
 Even if your child is not new to the school, find out what other kids are in her class and arrange a playdate so she’ll feel more connected if she hasn’t seen these kids all summer.
 If you can arrange for your son or daughter to travel to school that first morning with a child he or she knows, even if they aren’t in the same classroom, it will ease last minute jitters.

 Find out how long you will be able to stay.
 If you suspect that your child might have a hard time saying goodbye, by all means speak with the teacher now and make a plan for how to handle the first day.
 Maybe every morning you will read your child one story and then take her over to the teacher when you say goodbye, so the teacher can comfort and distract her.

 “Every morning you will pick a book for me to read to you.
 When we finish the story, we will find Ms. Williams together.
 We’ll give each other a big hug and say our special goodbye.
 Then Ms. Williams will hold your hand and take you to the block corner where you and Michael can build a tall tower while I go to work.
 You will have snack, and play outside, and read stories, and have lunch.
 Every day when I pick you up I will be excited to hear what you built in the block corner that day.”

 One good way to do this is to select books relating to that grade.
 Your librarian can be helpful; some good choices include books by Alan & Janet Ahlberg, Stan & Jan Berenstain, Dianne Blomberg, Marc Brown, Lauren Child, Julie Danneberg, Bonnie Graves, James Howe, Beth Norling, Marisabina Russo, and Amy Schwartz.

 Get your kids excited by talking about what they can expect, including snack, playground, reading, computers, singing and art.
 If you know other children who will be in his class or in the school, be sure to mention that he will see or play with them.
 Share your own stories about things you loved about school.

-8. If a younger sibling will be at home with you, be sure your child knows how boring it will be at home and how jealous you and the younger sibling are that you don’t get to go to school like a big kid.
+If a younger sibling will be at home with you, be sure your child knows how boring it will be at home and how jealous you and the younger sibling are that you don’t get to go to school like a big kid.
 Explain that every day after school you will have special time with your big girl to hear all about her day and have a snack together.

 Most kids begin staying up late in the summer months.
-But kids need 9 1/2 to 11 hours of sleep a night, depending on their age.
-(Teens need a minimum of 9.5; toddlers usually do best with 11).
-Getting them back on schedule so they’re sound asleep by 9pm to be up at 7am for school takes a couple of weeks of gradually moving the bedtime earlier.
+But if you have to wake your child for school in the morning, then your child has not had enough sleep.
+Children need 9 1/2 to 11 hours of sleep a night, depending on their age and individual physiology.
+(Teens need a minimum of 9.5 hours; toddlers usually do best with 11 hours).
+Getting kids back on schedule so they’re sound asleep by 9pm, so they can wake by themselves at 7am for school takes a couple of weeks of gradually moving the bedtime earlier.

 You aren’t the teacher, and you don’t need to start school before the school year starts by pulling out the flashcards or assigning math problems.
 On the other hand, research shows that kids forget a lot during the summer.
 (Don't worry, they learn a lot from playing, too.)
 If your child has been reading through the summer months, congratulations!
 If not, this is the time to start.
 Visit the library and let him pick some books he’ll enjoy.
 Introduce the idea that for the rest of the summer everyone in the family (you can include yourself if you like, or you can read to them) will read for an hour every day.

 ...whether from around your house or from the store, and ready them in his backpack or bag.

 12. The day before school starts, talk about exactly what will happen the next day...

 “We’ll get up early tomorrow for your first day in Ms. Williams’ class.
 We will drive there together and I will take you into her classroom and introduce you to her.
 She will make sure you know all the other kids, because they will be your new friends.
 I will read a book to you and then we will hug and say our special goodbye.
 Then Ms. Williams will take you to the block corner so you can build a tower.
 Ms. Williams will show you where the bathroom is, and you can ask her anytime you need to go.
 There will be games and books and blocks, and she will read to the class.
 You will get to have fun on the playground with the other kids, and you will get to sit at a desk like the big kids.
 And at the end of the day, Ms. Williams will bring you to me on the school steps, and I will be there to pick you up and hear all about your first day at school.”

 Be alert for signs that your child is worried, and reflect that most kids are a little nervous before the first day of school, but that he will feel right at home in his new classroom soon.

 ...so you can get up early enough to deal calmly with any last minute crises.
 Be sure kids – including teens! – lay out clothes the night before, that lunches are made, and that everyone gets enough sleep and a healthy breakfast.
 Plan to arrive at school early so you have time for meaningful goodbyes.
 And don’t forget that “first day of school” photo before you leave home!

 If your child gets teary when you say goodbye, reassure her that she will be fine and that you can’t wait to see her at the end of the day.
 Use the goodbye routine you’ve practiced, and then hand her off to her teacher.
 Don’t leave her adrift without a new attachment person, but once you’ve put her in good hands, don’t worry.
 Experienced teachers know about first day jitters and are used to bonding with their charges.
 Her tears won’t last long.
 If your child continues to have a hard time separating, be sure to speak with the teacher.
 Maybe she can give her a special job every morning, or facilitate a friendship with another child who has similar interests.

 Not seeing you immediately will exacerbate any anxieties he has and may panic him altogether.
 If your child cries when you pick him up, don’t worry.
 You’re seeing the stress of his having to keep it together all day and be a big boy.
 Your return signals that it’s safe to be his babyself again, take it as a compliment.

 This is true for kids of all ages, who may have uncharacteristic meltdowns during the first week of school, or just before school starts.
 Chalk it up to stress, don’t be hard on them, and be sure you’re there to talk so they don’t have to resort to tantrums.
 Before you know it everyone will be comfortable in their new routine and not even looking back as they race into school.